What to Expect for Winter 2024-2025 Across North America and Europe

 Europe

-Across the Atlantic, the winter weather outlook for is also shaping up to be somewhat variable.
+Across the Atlantic, the winter weather outlook for Europe is also shaping up to be somewhat variable.
 The early part of the season, from December through January, is expected to feature below-average temperatures over much of central and eastern Europe.

 However, like in North America, the latter part of the winter from February to March is projected to see a shift toward milder weather over a large portion of the continent.
 Southern Europe, in particular, is expected to experience temperatures that are above the long-term average during this time.